AdobeDocs/analytics.en/help/components/metrics/average-time-on-site.md

 ## Percentages above 100%

 This metric frequently contains percentages above 100%.
 The denominator is the entire dimension's average time on site, and the numerator is the dimension item's average time on site.
-If the entire dimension's average time on site is lower than a given dimension item's average time on site, you'll see percentages above 100%.
+If the entire dimension's average time on site is lower than a given dimension item's average time on site, you see percentages above 100%.
 Sorting ranked reports by this metric shows anomaly average time on site values, which is typically not valuable.
 Adobe recommends sorting by another metric, such as [Visits](visits.md), in ranked reports.

 See [Time spent overview](time-spent.md) for more general information on time spent.